-As a business analyst, you'll work within an organisation, helping to manage change and plan for the future in line with company goals.
+As a business analyst you'll work within an organisation, helping to manage, change and plan for the future in line with their goals.
 This could be for one specific project, or as a permanent feature of the organisation.
 You'll need to understand the current organisational situation, identify future needs and create solutions to help meet those needs, usually (but not always) in relation to information and software systems.

-You'll need to demonstrate excellent understanding of the way the organisation works and the sector it operates in, as you will be helping the organisation to develop its functions, services and products to meet goals with internal and external stakeholders.
+You'll need to demonstrate an excellent understanding of the way the organisation works and the sector it operates in, as you'll be helping to develop its functions, services and products to meet goals with internal and external stakeholders.

-You will also play a key role in communicating between internal departments and external parties, acting as a 'translator' where necessary to incorporate how information technology can support the organisation's needs.
+You'll also play a key role in communicating between internal departments and external parties, acting as a 'translator' where necessary to convey how information technology can support the organisation's needs.

 A business analyst may also be known as:

 - process analyst